 Within these three categories, there might have been elements that contributed to the traumatization.
 These are vulnerability factors, such as being of a young age.
 There were also, quite likely, elements that helped.
 These are resiliency or resource factors.
 They are the elements that helped you make it through.
 Without minimizing the level of hurt, damage, devastation, and traumatization at all, it is very worthwhile to take good note of, and treasure, the resources that helped you during and / or after the event(s).
 That in itself can help mitigate the negative effects.

 Due to these many intertwining factors, one’s experience is always multifaceted, unique, and very personal.

-    The issue therefore is not so much what exactly happened, but if it left you traumatized, and if so, how much.
+The issue therefore is not so much what exactly happened, but if it left you traumatized, and if so, how much and in what ways.

 Symptoms of Traumatization